We represent both employers and employees in unemployment matters, including appeals and hearings.

 Attorney Brian Stutheit has managed over 175 unemployment appeals hearings for clients from every part of Colorado.
 He represents employees and employers disputing eligibility for benefits, appeals of determinations as to eligibility, disputes with the Division of Unemployment whether workers are employees or independent contractors, audits by the Division of Unemployment, and benefit overpayment/repayment claims.
 He has successfully represented clients in unemployment cases at the Colorado Court of Appeals.
 Brian has often been interviewed as an authority on unemployment benefit law for local radio and television news outlets.

 Almost all unemployment hearings are conducted by telephone, as conference calls.
-This allows Stutheit & Gartland to represent clients located throughout Colorado, or even those currently located outside of Colorado.
+This allows Stutheit & Gartland to represent clients located throughout Colorado, or even outside of Colorado.

 Unemployment Appeal Attorney Fees

 If you hire us as your Colorado unemployment lawyers, appeals are handled for a flat fee.
-For $1100 we take over the entire handling of your appeal and attend your appeal hearing with you, as your attorney.
-Unless a hearing lasts more than two hours, we do not charge any additional fees.
-For your fee, we include as many client meetings as necessary, prepare filings with the Division of Unemployment Insurance, conduct prehearing investigation and witness preparation, obtain subpoenas to witnesses for testimony or for records, and act as your attorney and representative at your hearing.
-You will feel better with us on your side.
-(Note: we do charge an hourly fee, $250, for every hearing which lasts longer than 2 hours.
+For $1,100 we take over the entire handling of your appeal and attend your appeal hearing with you, as your attorney.
+Unless a hearing lasts more than two hours, we do not charge any additional fees.* For your fee, we include as many client prehearing conversations as necessary to get you ready, file new exhibits and subpoena requests with the Division of Unemployment Insurance, conduct prehearing investigation and witness testimony preparation, and act as your attorney and representative at your hearing. (*Note: we do charge an hourly fee, $250, for every hearing which lasts longer than 2 hours.
 It is unusual for hearings to last longer.)

-Some clients pay us only for an evaluation and consultation.
+Some clients pay us only for an evaluation and coaching consultation.
 We may help word and file their appeals, tell them what they should do to prepare for their hearing, help them to obtain subpoenas, walk them through what happens at hearings, help to prepare witnesses to testify, and give our advice what is good and bad in their case.
-The goal to prepare clients to represent themselves, without huge attorney fees.
-We give you as much time and attention as you need to be ready.
+The goal to prepare clients to successfully represent themselves at hearing, without huge attorney fees.
 The flat fee charge for this is $480.
-If you hire us after that preliminary consult to manage the entire appeal, including appearing as your attorney at a hearing, the $480 is credited against our $1100 fee, so you will owe an additional $620.
+If you hire us after that coaching consult to manage the entire appeal, including appearing as your attorney at a hearing, the $480 is credited against our $1,100 fee, so you will owe an additional $620.

 If you are an employer and are being audited, or are facing a claim that you should have paid unemployment taxes for your workers, we can help.
 The time spent on audits is hard to predict, so we usually charge per hour for such issues.

 Get legal representation at the first appeal level, the hearing officer stage.
 The appeal hearing before the hearing officer is your only chance to present all your arguments, witnesses and evidence.
 You won’t get another opportunity.
-Before you appeal an unemployment determination, or respond to the appeal from the other side, you should speak with a lawyer.
-What you say in your appeal must represent your best arguments under the law.
+It is advisable to speak with a lawyer before you appeal an unemployment determination, or respond to the appeal from the other side.
+Your appeal must present your best arguments under the law.
 Careless statements written in your appeal will hurt you at the hearing.
-A hearing officer may refuse to consider facts or arguments, not provided before your hearing, for the first time at the hearing.
-During the hearing, evidence and requirements of proof are more like being in court than you might expect.
+A hearing officer may refuse to consider facts or arguments, not provided before your hearing, for the first time at the hearing. .

 We charge an hourly rate, $300 per hour, to prosecute or defend appeals from hearing officer decisions to the Industrial Claims Appeals Office.
 In considering whether to sustain the hearing officer’s appeal ruling, the panel limits its review to the evidence in the record from the appeal hearing with a hearing officer.
 The panel will not hear new evidence or arguments which could have been raised during the appeal before the hearing officer, but were not brought up.
 There is a very rare occasion when the panel will reconsider outside evidence, if a party appealing can prove fraud or perjury.
 But almost always, the panel will only look to see if the hearing officer disregarded the most important evidence, or failed to allow a party to fully present their case.
 We have successfully challenged hearing officer rulings, but successful challenges were almost always in cases where we also handled the hearing.
 Our presence at the hearing meant there was a good record for appeal.